 3. Moisturise your hair mid-week

 Midweek moisturising doesn’t have to be too labour-intensive.
-You can add a little leave-in conditioner to your spray bottle mixed it water and make sure you give it a spray each time you redo your hairstyle.
+You can add a little leave-in conditioner to your spray bottle mixed with water to use as a moisturiser.
+Make sure you give your hair a spray each time you redo your hairstyle.